-Crescent Beach Trail is a 2.1 mile out and back trail located near Cannon Beach, OR.
+Crescent Beach Trail is a 2.1 mile out and back trail located near Cannon Beach, Oregon.
 The trail is rated as moderate and primarily used for hiking and walking.

 Nice 2.5 mile hike round trip.
 The way there seems a lot longer than 1.25 miles.. moderate hike, slippery in places, lot of beautiful scenery.
 Ends at a beautiful secluded beach.
 My teenagers and I were the only ones there on a Saturday.